Description

 Risk and Exploitability

-The EPSS score is unavailable and the vulnerability is not listed in the CISA KEV catalog, indicating no public evidence of exploitation yet.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, indicating no public evidence of exploitation yet.
 Exploitation requires the attacker to control input that is passed directly to HTTP::Tiny, such as a user‑supplied URL supplied to a webhook or fetch routine.
 When this condition is satisfied, request smuggling or header manipulation can occur.
-Although no CVSS score is provided, the potential impact on request integrity justifies timely remediation.
+The CVSS score of 6.5 indicates moderate impact on request integrity, which justifies timely remediation.

 Remediation